databrickslabs/splunk-integration/app/README.md

 * Execution details will be now stored in the index instead of the KV Store lookup.
 * Updated DNS Resolution help text on the Proxy configuration screen.
 * Enhanced logs and introduced UID in logs to distinguish each command execution logs.
+* Removed the table command dependency from the custom command searches.

 # RELEASE NOTES VERSION 1.2.0
 * Updated the Add-on to allow non-admin users to execute the custom commands.